 The Nelson team has tried to ensure that the on-going operator burden of the system is as minimal as possible.
-To achive this, we have front-loaded some of the operator complexity and it is important to read through this documentation understand the operational trade-offs that have been made.
+To achieve this, we have front-loaded some of the operator complexity and it is important to read through this documentation to understand the operational trade-offs that have been made.

-To run Nelson you will need access to a target datacenter.
+To run Nelson, you will need access to a target datacenter.
 One can consider this logical datacenter - in practice - to be a failure domain.
 Every system should be redundant within the domain, but isolated from other datacenters.
-Typically Nelson requires the datacenter to be setup with a few key services before it can effectively be used.
+Typically, Nelson requires the datacenter to be setup with a few key services before it can be used effectively.
 Imagine the setup with the following components:

 From an operations perspective, it is important to understand how Nelson is translating its concept of